 Major products sold at the markets include fruits, garri and other food crops.

 While these food crops served as food items to some level of buyers, to others, they were considered raw materials for further production.
 Yewa north and south local government areas share boundaries with Ifo.
 This resulted to incessant migration of Benin citizens to the area to farm.
-A good number of them have integrated themselves into the social system of the land.
+A good number of them have integrated themselves into the social system of the land.8

 Odeda local government is well endowed in terms of natural resources especially with regards to extensive fertile soil, which is suitable for agricultural activities.
 This may account for the dependent of the majority of the inhabitants of the area on agriculture.
 The local government is also endowed with exploitable mineral resources.
 These include Kaolin, Glass sand, Feldspar, Mica, Granite and Decorative Rock.
-By field observation, very few Benin citizens owned farms in this area and other unestimable few, work in the extractive sector of the economy.As already noted, this local government was basically rural and the people were predominantly farmers.
+By field observation, very few Benin citizens owned farms in this area and other unestimable few, work in the extractive sector of the economy.
+As already noted, this local government was basically rural and the people were predominantly farmers.
 The rich and fertile soil of the local government provided favourable environment for agriculture in the area.

 The vegetation is mainly orchad, forest and thick grasses.
 Thus livestock rearing formed part of the agricultural activities in the area.
 The main products of this local government were yams, cassava, maize, cashew, mangoes, oranges, vegetables, pineapple, guava, tomatoes, cocoa, kolanuts, palm produce, and pepper.
-There were also poultry and piggery in the local government upto 2015, the farm settlement at Eweje flourished.

-Ewekoro local government is greatly blessed in terms of natural resources as it is located on a sedimentary bedrock which serves as raw material for the production industry in the local government area.
-At the same time the availability of clay makes the presence of the state government to be really felt in the local government this has resulted in the establishment of a clay block factory (Gateway Bricks) in the local government area.
+There were also poultry and piggery in the local government upto 2015, the farm settlement at Eweje flourished.10 the presence of the state government to be really felt in the local government this has resulted in the establishment of a clay block factory (Gateway Bricks) in the local government area.
 The local government is also blessed with abundant land resources for agricultural purposes.
-Sugarcane which is a vital raw material was produced in large quantity in this area.Unkilled labour was delivered through about 20% work force who were indigenes of Benin that migrated through the porous borders of Ogun State.
+Sugarcane which is a vital raw material was produced in large quantity in this area.
+11Unkilled labour was delivered through about 20% work force who were indigenes of Benin that migrated through the porous borders of Ogun State.
+12